 Sand Bath

-・Satsuma Peninsula area has a group of hot springs.
-Especially Ibusuki onsen is best known for its steaming sand bath and attracts many tourists throughout the year.
+• The Satsuma Peninsula area has a group of hot springs.
+Ibusuki Onsen is especially well-known for its steam sand baths and attracts many tourists throughout the year.

-・A steaming sand place was found 300 years ago.
-At first, people saw it just a dangerous place.
+• A natural steam sand site was discovered there about 300 years ago.
+At first, people regarded it merely as a dangerous place.

-・Recently, its positive, unique benefits have been proven by medical researches.
-Sand bathing activity increases blood circulation in the body.
-So, it makes blood flow smoothly.
+• Recently, its unique health benefits have been proven by medical research.
+Sand bathing improves blood circulation, promoting better blood flow throughout the body.

 How to take a sand bath